techcto/solodev-selenium/README.md

 and the data stored in strings.py for all the localhost information.
 These strings are passed in as default values which are overwritten when run as a lambda function.
 The webdriver is then built with whichever set of data is passed in.

-## Running in AWS
+## Running in Browserstack

-Running in AWS can also been done 2 different ways.
+Running in Browserstack against an AWS Cloudformation can also be done in a few different ways.

-* Placeholder for driving browserstack locally
-* Placeholder for driving browserstack from lambda function
+* The first method is driven by your local machine.
+If you did the `make fetch-dependencies` above, then a simple `make run` will build the test suite and execute the lambda function.
+Currently, the tests that run when you do this are the ones called in the
+`try` statement of the `dispatcher` method in `lambda_function.py`.
+Eventually, entire test suites will be called, and which test suite you want to run can be an environment variable.

+* The second method is as the final step in the CI/CD pipeline when a new Solodev build happens.
+After builds are completed and deployed into
+AWS, this project is rebuilt, the lambda function is executed, and just as above, the tests that run when you do this are the ones called in the
+`try` statement of the `dispatcher` method in `lambda_function.py`.
+Eventually, entire test suites will be called, and which test suite you want to run can be an environment variable.

+* Lastly, this repo is also configured to be built in AWS CodeBuild every time code is pushed to the master branch.
+When the build is complete it's copied to an S3 bucket.
+This kicks off a test against a Solodev Lite Cloudformation instance.

 ## Building and uploading the distributable package

+This is done automatically in AWS Codebuild for Solodev, but if you would like to do it manually:

-Everything is summarized into a simple Makefile so use:
+* Everything is summarized into a simple Makefile
 * `make build-lambda-package`
 * Upload the `build.zip` resulting file to your AWS Lambda function
 * Set Lambda environment variables (same values as in docker-compose.yml)